wp-plugins/bangla-date-display/readme.txt

 = Usage =

 Install and activate the plugin.
-Then go to your "Bangla Date Display > Usage" for detail usage instructions.
+Then go to your Dashboard, then "BN Date Display > Usage" for detail usage instructions.

 = Features: =